This post is all about the best holiday cards.

 2. Card Store (cardstore.com)

 Card Store’s selection of greeting cards is extensive.
-They offer Christmas cards, Thanksgiving cards, Kwanzaa cards, cards for Mother’s Day and Father’s Day, Yom Kippur, and even Diwali.
+They offer some the best holiday cards, Thanksgiving cards, Christmas cards, Kwanzaa cards, cards for Mother’s Day and Father’s Day, Yom Kippur, and even Diwali.
 Card Store also sells photo cards that can be customized into collage, photo frame, or word bubble cards.

 Cost: Cards cost $3.49, but some cards, like the collage cards, can cost as low as $0.99.

 Tiny Prints offers everything from stationery to invitations and personalized gift wraps.
 They even offer photo mugs and wall décor.
 Their greeting card line is extensive, with cards for holidays like Hanukkah and Halloween, and events like graduations and weddings.
 Tiny Prints’ premium cards include foil-stamped, letterpress and laser-cut holiday cards.
 After choosing a design, you can change the trim, the color, and make the card either flat or circular.